bal-sm/repo-for-learning/systems/programming/html_javascript_alpine/alpine_docs/start-here/README.md

 Them:
 > Now there's quite a bit happening here, so let's go through this snippet piece by piece.

+### Multi line formatting - Mahmuda's version

+- The first thing I'd like to point out
+  - is that `x-data` now
+    - has a lot more going on in it
+      - > than before.
+  - To make it easier to write and read,
+    - we've split it up into multiple lines in our HTML.
+      - > me: wow.
+    - This is completely optional
+      - and we'll talk more in a bit
+        - about how to avoid this problem altogether,
+          - but for now, we'll keep all of this JavaScript directly in the HTML.

 ...

 ## Source(s)